ASTR 1210 (O'Connell) Study Guide 20

 When first discovered, Pluto was thought to be isolated at the edge of

-discovered many more such bodies, some with
+identified many more similar bodies, some with sizes comparable

 These discoveries, particularly that of Eris, precipitated the messy